List of Shaman King characters: Hao's other followers

-A character that appears in the 2001 anime only and one of Hao's most faithful followers who is known as Basil in the English dub.
-His guardian spirit is Siegfried (シュタウフェン, Shutaufen), and his Over Soul takes the form of a gigantic robot-like creature with a big mirror on its chest.
+A character that only appears in the 2001 anime and one of Hao's most faithful followers who is known as Basil in the English dub.
+His guardian spirit is an Ungaikyō named Siegfried (シュタウフェン, Shutaufen), and his Over Soul takes the form of a gigantic robot-like creature with a big mirror on its chest.
 He uses the earth as a medium and therefore can regenerate his over Soul as much as needed as long as he's on the ground.
 He has a major role in the 33rd episode, virtually his only appearance, in which he convinces Hao to let him fight Yoh and his friends.
 Hao orders him to kill "one or two" of Yoh's friends so that he becomes wiser and angrier.
 Bill Burton is sent along to keep Yoh himself from taking part in the fight and getting harmed.
 Even alone, Ashill fights Ryu, Horohoro, Ren, and Lyserg with ease.
-Eventually, after Yoh manages to break through Burton's defense and joins the fight, Ashil decides to use all his power to destroy Yoh and his friends, but he is unexpectedly killed by the X-Laws, who vaporize both him and his guardian ghost.
 During the fight, he is the one to reveal that Yoh is a descendant of Hao.
+Eventually, after Yoh manages to break through Burton's defense and joins the fight, Ashil decides to use all his power to destroy Yoh and his friends, but he is unexpectedly killed by the X-Laws, who vaporize both him and his guardian ghost as Ashil calls out Hao's name.